4 Ways Supply Chain Visibility Can Mitigate the Shipping Crisis

 Once the goods are on the truck, those same BLE tags, paired with a wired or wireless gateway installed in the vehicle or trailer, can track the goods as they travel to a local warehouse or fulfillment center for storage prior to last-mile delivery.

-With CalAmp supply chain devices, data captured and processed by gateways is sent to the CalAmp Telematics Cloud as well as the SC CalAmp application Command Portal.
+With CalAmp supply chain devices, data captured and processed by gateways is sent to the CalAmp Telematics Cloud as well as the SC CalAmp iOn Command Portal.
 This online dashboard, accessible from anywhere, supports API integrations that make it easy to bring data into transportation management systems and enterprise resource planning software.
 Customers can also choose to work with CalAmp’s SaaS-based Command Center, where experienced industry service agents provide live, event-based monitoring of shipments 24/7/365 .

 Tracking cargo on extended journeys